No Bake Peanut Butter Oatmeal Bars

 - Place the peanut butter, maple syrup and cacao nibs in a medium bowl and stir to combine.
 If the peanut butter is too solid, melt it slightly in the microwave to make it easier to stir.

-- Add the oats and stir until combined.
+- Add the oats to the peanut butter mixture and stir until combined.

 - Pour the mixture into the prepared pan and spread evenly.